PUNCH-Cyber/stoq/docs/dev/plugin_overview.rst

     - **min_stoq_version**: Minimum version of stoQ required to work properly.
 If the version of `stoQ` is less than the version defined, a warning will be raised.

 .. note::
-    Plugin options *must* be under the `[options]` section header to be accessible via the other plugin configuration options.J
+    Plugin options *must* be under the `[options]` section header to be accessible via the other plugin configuration options.

 .. warning::
     Plugin configuration options may be overwritten when a plugin is upgraded.
 Upgrading plugins is a destructive